-UBC Okanagan is part of the Western Dean's Agreement; courses taken at other institutions within the Agreement are likely transferrable as elective credits.
+UBC Okanagan is part of the Western Dean's Agreement; courses taken at other institutions within the Agreement are likely transferrable as focus course credits.
 Please contact the Graduate Program Assistant four weeks in advance of the course start date to pre-approve credits.
-See "Electives taken outside of UBC Okanagan" for more information.
+See "Focus courses taken outside of UBC Okanagan" for more information.